Joram-tec/late-show-api-challenge/README.md

+## Late Show API
+- A Flask RESTful API for managing late-night talk show data, including users, guests, episodes, and their appearances.
+This project includes secure authentication with JWT, proper authorization, and full CRUD functionality.

 ## Features
-User registration and login with JWT authentication
+- User registration and login with JWT authentication

-View, create, and delete episodes
+- View, create, and delete episodes

-Manage guest appearances on episodes
+- Manage guest appearances on episodes

-View guest details and their appearances
+- View guest details and their appearances

-Token-based access protection on endpoints
+- Token-based access protection on endpoints

-PostgreSQL database with Flask SQLAlchemy ORM
+- PostgreSQL database with Flask SQLAlchemy ORM

 ## Author
 Joram Wayane Muya